 Some reserve may be provided by reducing load through interruptible load arrangements.
-Consistent with Market Rule 3.11.11 Report 6, 50 MW of interruptible load is assumed to be available for the 2011/12 financial year and can be used at all times to provide Spinning Reserve.
+Consistent with Market Rule 3.11.11 Report 4, 50 MW of interruptible load is assumed to be available under Ancillary Service Contracts, reducing to 40 MW from 1st October 2011.
+This interruptible load can be used at all times to provide Spinning Reserve.